kingslycb/eDNAcheck-tool/README.md

 ------------------------------------------------------------------

 # Contact and citation information
 **eDNA-ObisTool** has been developed as part of marine molecular biodiversity research at the Thünen Institute of Sea Fisheries.
+The development was partially supported by BMBF-Project "CREATE-Phase II"
 For questions, feedback, or citation:

 Email: kingsly-chuo.beng@thuenen.de